meharc/Flight-Delay-Predictor/README.md

 # Multi-class-Classification-with-ML
+**Flight Delay Classifier** predicts whether a flight will be on time, slightly delayed, moderately delayed, or significantly delayed based on factors like departure time, airline, route distance, weather conditions, and past delays.
+This multi-class classification model handles time-based features, categorical variables, and class imbalance challenges. 🚀✈️

-Multi-class classification pipeline with data preprocessing, feature engineering, and model training.
+The pipeline contains data preprocessing, feature engineering, and model training.
 Includes logistic regression and random forests.
 Evaluates performance using precision, recall, F1-score, and confusion matrices.
 Supports hyperparameter tuning for optimal results.

 🔹 Key Features: